Abelhubprog/xHandyWriterz/docs/DOMAIN_CMS_COMPLETE.md

 ## Overview

 The domain pages are now fully CMS-managed via Strapi 5.
 Admins can create, publish, and manage domain landing pages for:
-- Adult Nursing, Mental Health, Pediatric Nursing
+- Adult Nursing, Mental Health, Child Nursing, Social Work
-- AI, Cryptocurrency, Real Estate
+- Technology, AI, Crypto, Enterprise, General
 - And any new domains they want to add

 ## Architecture